Mental Health Screening

 The School Mental Health Quality Guides is a series developed by the National Center for School Mental Health (NCSMH) for The School Health Assessment and Performance Evaluation (SHAPE) System.
 The Quality Guides provide guidance to school mental health systems to advance the quality of their services and supports.
 The guides contain background information on each domain, best practices, possible action steps, examples from the field, and resource guidance.

-All resources references in the Quality Guide, along with many others, can be found in the SHAPE system resource center.
+All resources referenced in the Quality Guide, along with many others, can be found in the SHAPE system resource center.